Most of us rely on groundwater

 Groundwater plays an important role in Perth’s total water supply.
 It is Perth’s largest natural source of good-quality water that is easily accessible at a relatively low cost.

-Groundwater is accessed directly by thousands of water licence holders and over 100,000 households using garden bores.
+Groundwater is accessed directly by thousands of water licence holders by about 180,000 households who use garden bores.
 These water users typically abstract from the shallow aquifer – Perth’s Superficial aquifer.